dalesgit/obsidian/pages/cruise-packing-2023.md

 - [ ] Voltaren for pain #replenish
 - [ ] Ear drops prescription #replenish
 - [ ] First aid kit
+	- A basic first aid kit may contain:
+		- plasters in a variety of different sizes and shapes
+		- small, medium and large sterile gauze dressings
+		- at least 2 sterile eye dressings
+		- triangular bandages
+		- crêpe rolled bandages
+		- safety pins
+		- disposable sterile gloves
+		- tweezers
+		- scissors
+		- alcohol-free cleansing wipes
+		- sticky tape
+		- thermometer (preferably digital)
+		- skin rash cream, such as hydrocortisone or calendula
+		- cream or spray to relieve insect bites and stings
+		- antiseptic cream
+		- painkillers such as paracetamol (or infant paracetamol for children), aspirin (not to be given to children under 16), or ibuprofen
+		- antihistamine cream or tablets
+		- distilled water for cleaning wounds
+		- eye wash and eye bath
+	- [ ] tape
+	- [ ] gauze
+	- [ ] sizzors
+	- [ ] antibiotic
+	- [ ] bandaids
+	- [ ] tweezers
 - [ ] mosquitoes repellant
 - [ ] Malaria meds called into Dr. Irvin 2022-12-12 09:55:46 AM #replenish
 - [ ] nose drops